WTP maintains a diverse roster of professional dramaturgs who are available for one-on-one dramaturgy.

 ABOUT THE DRAMATURGS

-Amber Bradshaw is an Atlanta native, a proud Southern queer and a fierce believer in the power of storytelling.
-She is a dramaturg, director, producer and deviser with a sole focus in new works and script development.
+Amber Bradshaw (she/they) is an Atlanta native, a proud Southern queer and a fierce believer in the power of storytelling.
+They are a dramaturg, director, producer and deviser with a sole focus in new works and script development.
 In Atlanta she has worked with Actor’s Express, Synchronicity Theatre, the Alliance Theatre, the Center for Puppetry Arts, Out of Hand Theatre, Out Front Theatre, Gathering Wild Dance, and the Essential Theatre.
-For several years, Amber has directed, dramaturged and produced play readings as a freelance artist.
-Of the plays developed, the majority have gone on to be awarded readings, development labs and workshop productions in Atlanta and nationally.
-For WTP, she directs for the Ethel Woolson Lab, the Table Series, dramaturgs member scripts and moderates regularly for WTP’s Monday Night Development Workshops (MNDW).
+For WTP, they direct and dramaturg for the Ethel Woolson Lab, the Table Series, and moderate regularly for WTP’s Monday Night Development Workshops (MNDW).
 They are proud and excited to have launched the annual WTP New Play Dramaturgy Intensive: Build A New Planet in October of 2020.
 This intensive is a year-long course designed to train dramaturgs in WTP designed Playwright-Centered new play dramaturgy.
-Amber has co-produced, self-produced and written several original works (Embodied; Chords Bare; Circa 50; Time to Eat the Dogs; Learning to Fly and Identified: A Queer Variety Show!) and encourages artists to self-produce.
+Amber has co-produced, self-produced and written several original works (Embodied; Chords Bare; Circa 50; Time to Eat the Dogs; Learning to Fly; and Identified: A Queer Variety Show!) and encourages artists to self-produce.
 She is a proud member of the Literary Managers and Dramaturgs of the Americas and the 2020 Class of ALMA (Arts Leaders of Metro Atlanta).
 Amber is honored to be able to help playwrights in the South tell their stories.
 They believe that storytelling can change the world by impacting us in ways we never could have imagined.